-Duty of Care: How it Pertains to Slip and Fall Accidents
+Duty of Care: How it Pertains to Slip and Fall Accidents in New Jersey

 If you were to draw a diagram of where slip and fall accidents lie, you might find something interesting.
 Slip and falls (as do, trip and falls) come under the heading of premises liability actions.
 However, take it a step higher, and premises liability claims fall under the master heading of negligence lawsuits.
 With that in mind, you’ll understand the significance of a property owner’s duty of care.